 Smashwords is the first aggregator and also the first one to make a huge impact on the self-publishing front.
-It provided a platform for authors to sell their books and also connected to big-time retailers except Amazon and Google Play.
+It provided a platform for authors to sell their books and connected to big-time retailers except for Amazon and Google Play.

 Streetlib is another international distributor with a huge influence in Western Europe and Latin America.
-You can distribute your eBook to all major retailers including Google Play and Amazon.
+You can distribute your eBook to all major retailers, including Google Play and Amazon.
 They are way ahead of other aggregators in terms of global distribution.

 They also provide other services like print-on-demand without any upfront cost and paperback distribution.

 PublishDrive is a new platform that distributes your eBook to all major eBook stores and does global distribution.
 They also have additional stores in Eastern Europe.

 They also had a royalty-share aggregator, but in 2019, they made a flat fee pay per month model.
 This model is appealing to bestselling authors and not really favorable to authors who are just starting.